 Johns (2017) categorizes generational cohorts into three groups; generation X, Y and Z according to human resourcing and retention strategies of employees in the workplace.
-Generation X belongs to the age group (1960-1980) while generation Y also called millennial falls in between (1981-1990).
+Generation X belongs to the age group (1960-1980) while generation Y also called millennials falls in between (1981-1990).
 Generation X grew up before the internet inclusion but has learned over time to deal with online environments.
 Generation Y and Z (Palmer, 2009) grew up with technology based on the generational cohort theory.
 Nevertheless, generational cohorts do not act in the same manner (Meriac et al., 2010), since consumers" behavior and attitudes vary with age (PwC, 2016; San-Martín et al., 2015).
 Generation Y are generally young, well informed, educated and have their unique needs and wants.
 Organizations will face grave challenges in attracting, recruiting and retaining generation Y (Hay group recruiting experts, 2016) since they view the world as a global village where they can bump from one job to another easily hence attracting, recruiting and retaining them is difficult.
 Furthermore, upon the retirement of generation X, there is a significant loss of skills and the capabilities which cannot be easily replaced by merely hiring new employees, all of which are essential in the current economic environment in which organizations have to compete (Kwon, 2009).
 According to Myskova (2011) and Ongori (2013), the Human Resource is strategically the most important asset in an organization through which organizations achieve competitive advantage.
 Human Resources are the life-blood of organizations, be they casual, temporary or permanent (Ongori, 2013).
 They are the ones capable of executing innovative activities with precision on a daily basis.
 These resources have to be acquired, developed and deployed in ways that will benefit the organization.
 Thus, this makes human resourcing function critical to the success and survival of organizations.

-Studies have shown that limited research work has been done on human resourcing/staffing practices by organizations despite its importance leading to staffing-human resourcing research gaps thus validating this study (Ployhart, 2006).
-At the same time, human resourcing strategies have also been moving rapidly, changing, becoming complex, dynamic, unpredictable and highly competitive in global markets, since firms worldwide are facing significant decisions and challenges in attracting, recruiting and selecting and retaining their employees and also improving them in learning and capacity development programmes to enhance their skills and the methods of rewarding employees for the acquisition of extra skills (Schuler, 2011).
+Studies have shown that limited research work has been done on employee relations practices by organizations despite its importance leading to employee relations-research gaps thus validating this study (Ployhart, 2006).
+At the same time, employee relations strategies have also been moving rapidly, changing, becoming complex, dynamic, unpredictable and highly competitive in global markets, since firms worldwide are facing significant decisions and challenges in attracting, recruiting and selecting and retaining their employees and also improving them in learning and capacity development programmes to enhance their skills and the methods of rewarding employees for the acquisition of extra skills (Schuler, 2011).
 Researchers such as Bushe (2012) have confirmed that human resourcing and retention of key employees poses a significant challenge to organizations including universities.
 It is a global problem both for the developing and developed countries (Bushe, 2012).
 Ng"ethe (2012) further confirms: employee retention is one of the key challenges facing modern organizations whether small, medium or large, be they public or private, occasioned by globalization that has intensified competition and increased the mobility of highly skilled employees.
+In order to achieve their mandate, organizations including universities ought to secure trained, skilled, experienced and committed employees.
+Studies have shown a tendency of academic staff in other parts of the world to quit their positions and to look for other lucrative job positions elsewhere.

-Vol. 7, Issue 2, pp: (28-55), Month: April - June 2019, Available at: www.researchpublish.com
+Vol. 7, Issue 2, pp: (1-27), Month: April - June 2019, Available at: www.researchpublish.com